-In Porto Rico, as in Hawaii, it has been the enterprising and money-making American who has chiefly profited.
-"The lands suited to cane culture are rapidly passing under the control of wealthy corporations, by purchase or by contracting for a term of years the cane of the ' colonos ' or farmers."1 This is doubt-The same transition has taken place as in less inevitable.
-Louisiana and indeed in Cuba.
+In Porto Rico, as in Hawaii, it has been the enterprising and moneymaking American who has chiefly profited.
+"The lands suited to cane culture are rapidly passing under the control of wealthy corporations, by purchase or by contracting for a term of years the cane of the 'colonos' or farmers."
+44 This is doubtless inevitable.
+The same transition has taken place as in Louisiana and indeed in Cuba.
 Cane sugar making has come to be a large-scale industry, with great central mills to which the cane is brought by light railways for crushing.
 Only those who have large capital can embark in such an industry with success, and it is they who are likely to reap the larger share of any unusual profits.
-As an American official remarks, "it is the opinion of many close observers that the colonos and the peons who do the field work are not getting their share of the product."2
+As an American official remarks, "it is the opinion of many close observers that the colonos and the peons who do the field work are not getting their share of the product."
+45

 Turn now to the Philippines.
 They were long treated with less generosity than Porto Rico and Hawaii.
-Imports from the Philippines were admitted for many years at three-quarters of the ordinary rates of duty.
-The sugar duty after 1897, it will be remembered, was 1.62 cents per pound on the grades of sugar usually imported.3 Philippine sugar got a remission of one-quarter, about two-fifths cent per pound.
+Imports from the Philippines were admitted for many years at threequarters of the ordinary rates of duty.
+The sugar duty after 1897, it will be remembered, was 1.62 cents per pound on the grades of sugar usually imported.
+46 Philippine sugar got a remission of one-quarter, about two-fifths cent per pound.
 This arrangement continued until 1909.